"What Do You Do?": An Explainer

 This work takes the form of an iterative feedback loop.

-- Collective orientation: Through dialogue and relationship building, communities clarify a shared guiding star.
-This is not a rigid endpoint, but a directional commitment toward regenerative outcomes.
+Collective orientation: Through dialogue and relationship-building, communities clarify a shared guiding star, not a rigid endpoint, but a directional commitment toward regenerative outcomes.

-- Coordinated action: Complexity-aware, context-specific steps gradually transform the system in line with the determined strategic direction.
+Coordinated action: Complexity-aware, context-specific steps gradually transform the system in line with that shared direction.

 This pattern echoes established adaptive cycles in organizational theory and complexity science.
 Competence lies less in predicting outcomes and more in navigating uncertainty with integrity and responsiveness.